Kent Trading Standards Checked Scheme

 The decision to use ADR is for your customers to make, the business cannot initiate ADR.

-If the ADR identifies a criminal offence being committed, appropriate steps will be taken which may include suspending your membership, terminating your membership, referring the matter to the Police or commencing a Trading Standards investigation.
+If the ADR or other circumstances identify a criminal offence being committed, appropriate steps will be taken which may include suspending your membership, terminating your membership, referring the matter to the Police or commencing a Trading Standards investigation.

 All investigations undertaken will be done so fairly, as quickly as possible and by appropriate, qualified and experienced members of staff.